 Given the fact that the type of hurt caused is an element of the offence in these provisions, the prosecutorial discretion borne by the Prosecution extends to the choice of which provision (and type of hurt) it may proceed with against an offender.
 Additionally, this is a function of the definition of "hurt" in s 319 of the Penal Code which is broad enough to include harm which could also be regarded as "grievous hurt" under s 320 of the Penal Code, which is defined by the designation of a specific subset of "hurt" as grievous.
-Under the Penal Code regime, grievous hurt is a subset of hurt (s 320) and death is one manifestation of grievous hurt (s 320(aa)).
-The manner in which the definitions of "hurt" and "grievous hurt" are laid down in the Penal Code provides for overlapping categories of types of hurt.
-In the RTA regime, however, it is clear that the categories of "hurt" are mutually exclusive definitions.
+Under the Penal Code regime, grievous hurt is a subset of hurt (s 320) and death is one manifestation of grievous hurt" are laid down in the Penal Code provides for overlapping categories of "hurt" are mutually exclusive definitions.

-At the hearing, Deputy Attorney-General Tai Wei Shyong ("DAG Tai") argued that the Prosecution engaged in similar charging practices of reducing charges in the context of the Misuse of Drugs Act 1973 ("MDA"), where there also exists a tiered punishment regime albeit based on the quantity of the drug trafficked.13 In this regard, Schedule 2 of the MDA contains a range of applicable punishments for drug traffickers which is calibrated by the quantity and type of the drug trafficked.
+At the hearing, Deputy Attorney-General Tai Wei Shyong ("DAG Tai") argued that the Prosecution engaged in similar charging practices of reducing charges in the context of the Misuse of Drugs Act 1973 (2020 Rev Ed) ("MDA"), where there also exists a tiered punishment regime albeit based on the quantity of the drug trafficked.13 In this regard, the Second Schedule of the MDA contains a range of applicable punishments for drug traffickers which is calibrated by the quantity and type of the drug trafficked.
 Notwithstanding the punishment structure in the MDA, it is accepted that the Prosecution is able to amend the quantity of the drug trafficked which is proceeded on in the charge, with the effect of reducing a capital charge to a non-capital charge.
 We thus make a few observations on the exercise of prosecutorial discretion vis-à-vis judicial discretion in the context of offences under the MDA.

-13 Transcript (18 July 2023) at 24:6-10.
+Transcript (18 July 2023) at 24:6-10.

-- As we have explained above at [84]-[87], the construction of the statute informs the scope and ambit of the exercise of prosecutorial discretion in charging vis-à-vis judicial discretion in sentencing.
-In the MDA, the offence-creating provision for trafficking (s 5(1) of the MDA) and the punishment provisions (s 33(1) of the MDA read with the Second Schedule to the MDA, and s 33B of the MDA) are separate.
+As we have explained above at [84]-[87], the construction of the statute informs the scope and ambit of the exercise of prosecutorial discretion in charging vis-à-vis judicial discretion in sentencing.
+In the MDA, the offencecreating provision for trafficking (s 5(1) of the MDA) and the punishment provisions (s 33(1) of the MDA read with the Second Schedule to the MDA, and s 33B of the MDA) are separate.
 Flowing from our analysis above, it may seem apposite to define prosecutorial discretion in the context of the MDA as being whether the charge for drug trafficking under s 5(1) is preferred over another suitable charge such as drug possession under s 8.
-This would parallel the scope of prosecutorial discretion in s 65 of the RTA, which is based on whether the charge for careless driving under s 65(1) is preferred over another charge such as dangerous driving under s 64(1). - The Court of Appeal has previously settled the appropriateness of this practice in Ramalingam and stated as follows (at [65]):
+This would parallel the scope of prosecutorial discretion in s 65 of the RTA, which is based on whether the charge for careless driving under s 65(1) is preferred over another charge such as dangerous driving under s 64(1).

+91 The Court of Appeal has previously settled the appropriateness of this practice in Ramalingam and stated as follows (at [65]):